Perspectives and Viewpoints

 To remain in the Interaction Fiction with Graphics subgenre, verb-noun input using text labels must be maintained.
 If the verbs (actions) and nouns (items) are replaced by icons or pictures, or accepts verb-only or noun-only input, it no longer qualfies as Interactive Fiction.

-Interactive Movie: Gameplay consists of a running "movie" with several different storylines that the user can follow by making choices during the viewing, although occaisionally an action/arcade sequence may be included.
+Interactive Movie: Gameplay consists of a running "movie" with several different storylines that the user can follow by making choices during the viewing, although occasionally an action/arcade sequence may be included.
 Interactive Movies are best suited for novice gamers looking for entertainment without too much effort.
-Examples: Any Multipath movie; Infocomics; Star Trek: Borg, etc.

 Managerial: Gameplay centers mainly around the management of resources instead of controlling the resources or gameplay itself.
 Both sports-management (fantasy football, etc.) and real-life simulations (Railroad Tycoon, Simcity, etc.) are applicable to this genre.

 Martial Arts: Simulation specifically geared towards traditional martial arts situations or combat.
 Examples: Budokan, Sword of the Samuri, etc.

 Meditative / Zen: Gameplay elements are specifically oriented around relaxing, meditative, and contemplative thought processes.
 Careful manipulation of objects and thoughts are stressed over knee-jerk reactions.

 Mental training: Games based around intellectual activities to exercise your mental capacity.

 Naval: Denotes any game with a naval theme, such as battleship wargaming/strategy, submarine simulations, or other type of combat/gameplay based on seafaring vessels.